Module Contracts

 Inversion of Control

-Core code must not import module code directly.
+Core runtime must not import external bundle package namespaces directly.

 Module discovery and loading are done through registry-driven lazy loading.